Stay in control of your dev tools with Mise: Install and update node, npm, pnpm, playwright

 mise --version

 Many of the packages you can install with Mise are on GitHub.
-To prevent rate limiting because of too many downloads, either insert a GitHub token, or install the GitHub CLI and log in.
+To prevent rate limiting because of too many downloads, create a GitHub token and make it available to Mise as an environment variable MISE_GITHUB_TOKEN.

 You can install tools per project or globally.
 I mostly use Mise to keep my tools updated, and use them globally, but it is even more useful if you need different versions of tools for different projects.